I chatted with Ricki Lake and Abby Epstein about “RENT”, Baltimore, and their new film “Weed The People.”

 Abby: Funding was also really hard.
-Even people really involved with public health or helping children were so reluctant because there’s such a bias and misunderstanding using cannabis oil.
+Even people really involved with public health or helping children were so reluctant because there’s such a bias and misunderstanding about using cannabis oil.
 Those businesses out there who are part of this industry are not working with wholesale CBD companies for no reason.
 There are people out there who rely on products like cannabis to help with medical conditions they are going through.
 So people should look into the health benefits of medical marijuana before making a judgment.
 Such as this cbd oil 5000 mg product for example.

 On the flip side, is there anything inspiring that you came across?

 Abby: Going to Israel and meeting families who were already using it, visiting the top researchers and seeing the cancer treatments they were coming up with.
-It was so mind blowing.
+It was so mind-blowing.
 Just to see the hope that fills all these people when they start using it and it starts to work.
 We filmed for six years so we sort of watched the cannabis business EXPLODE.
 The research side of things was fascinating too.
 We spent so long listening to weed-centric podcasts to get as much information about the cannabis industry as possible.

 I watched the film and I felt it was very informative and emotional.
 I believe it could be a catalyst for a social movement.
 What do you hope people take away from this film?